-1. Payment Options.
-An employee who qualifies for participation in the LTCIP may choose from three payment options:

-- a.
-Payroll deduction, - b.
-Automatic bank withdrawal, or - c.
-Direct billing. - 2.
+- 7.3.2.1.
+Payment Options.
+An employee who qualifies for participation in the LTCIP may choose from three payment options: - 7.3.2.1.1.
+Payroll deduction, - 7.3.2.1.2.
+Automatic bank withdrawal, or - 7.3.2.1.3.
+Direct billing. - 7.3.2.2.
 Payroll Deductions.
 If premiums are paid through payroll deductions, deductions begin on the first full pay period on or after the effective date of coverage.
-Payroll deductions for LTC premiums occur each biweekly pay period until the employee separates, transfers, or elects a different payment option. - 3.
+Payroll deductions for LTC premiums occur each biweekly pay period until the employee separates, transfers, or elects a different payment option. - 7.3.2.3.
 Correcting Underpayments and Overpayments.
 If the carrier determines that the employee has underpaid premiums, the employee will pay retroactive premiums to the carrier for the amount due.
-If the Carrier determines that the employee has overpaid premiums, the Carrier will reimburse the employee or reduce future premium payments by the amount of the overpayment.
-See 5 CFR 875.303. - C. Transferring Employees.
+If the carrier determines that the employee has overpaid premiums, the carrier will reimburse the employee or reduce future premium payments by the amount of the overpayment.
+See 5 CFR 875.303. - 7.3.2.4.
+Withholding Upon Return From Shutdown Furlough.
+An employee's FLTCIP coverage continues during a shutdown furlough.
+The FY20 NDAA provides that employees are authorized to receive retroactive pay in the case of a shutdown furlough.
+Therefore, FLTCIP premiums not paid due to the lapse of appropriations are to be collected from retroactive pay.
+See BAL 22-202. - 7.3.3.
+Transferring Employees.
 Employees transferring to a new agency must notify LTCP regarding where and when the transfer will occur.
 The employee's current payroll deductions will continue until the separation action processes.
 An employee will automatically receive a direct bill from the LTCP for any premiums not collected through payroll deduction due to the transfer.
-Payroll deductions are not adjusted to "catch-up" uncollected premiums.

-1108 DISABILITY INSURANCE FOR EMPLOYEES OF THE UNIFORMED SERVICES UNIVERSITY OF THE HEALTH SCIENCES (USUHS)
+Payroll deductions are not adjusted to "catch-up" uncollected premiums. - 8.0 DISABILITY INSURANCE FOR EMPLOYEES OF THE UNIFORMED SERVICES UNIVERSITY OF THE HEALTH SCIENCES (USUHS)